-- 3.1 Provide suggestions and opinions to the Board of Directors concerning important issues related to the operations or interests of the Company and its shareholders as well as other relevant stakeholders. - 3.2 Ensure that the Company complies with the anti-corruption policy. - 3.3 Focus on the importance of social responsibility and environment. - 3.4 Seek external advice from independent consultants if needed, with the Company providing the budget for such expenses. - 3.5 Ensure that the Company operates according to all the rules and regulations issued by the regulatory body supervising listed companies with respect to Independent Directors.
+- 3.1 Provide suggestions and opinions to the Board of Directors concerning important issues and beneficial to the Company and its shareholders as well as other relevant stakeholders. - 3.2 Ensure that the Company complies with the anti-corruption policy. - 3.3 Oversee and ensure that the social and environmental responsibilities will be consistently and continuously carried out. - 3.4 Seek external advice from independent consultants if needed. - 3.5 Ensure that the Company operates according to all the rules and regulations issued by the regulatory body supervising listed companies with respect to Independent Directors.
 The Independent Directors are also to review the definition of 'Independent Directors' to ensure that it is appropriate and complete according to the laws. - 3.6 Review the adequacy of the Charter annually and propose recommended amendments to the Board of Directors for approval. - 3.7 Engage in any duties as assigned by the Board of Directors, as long as they do not interfere with the independent nature of the Independent Director.

 - 4.1 At least one meeting of the Independent Directors is to be held in each calendar year.
 Members of the management or any other concerned parties in the matters being discussed, or other individuals as deemed fit, can also be invited to join the meetings. - 4.2 The required quorum for the meeting of the Independent Directors is no less than two-third of all mandatory Independent Directors.
 The Chairperson of the Independent Directors is also to act as the Chairperson of the meeting.
 If, under any circumstances, the Chairperson cannot chair the meeting, the quorum can appoint one of the Independent Directors present to act on the behalf of the Chairperson.
 When a vote is required in such meetings, each Independent Director is eligible to one vote.
-The majority of the votes are considered the Chairperson of the meeting is to exercise his or her vote to decide the matter. - 4.3 Independent Directors, who may have a Conflict of Interest in any matter being discussed in a meeting, are required to leave the meeting.
+The majority of the votes are considered the resolution of the meeting.
+In case of equal votes of both sides, the Chairperson of the meeting is to exercise his or her vote to decide the matter. - 4.3 Independent Directors, who may have a Conflict of Interest in any matter being discussed in a meeting, are required to leave the meeting.